-Conanicut Island Sailing Foundation (CISF) , a 501 (c) 3 Foundation, was started in 2000 with a modest endowment by Bradford N. Swett, a lifelong sailor with a passion for sailing.
-Brad’s daughter, Hannah, an accomplished sailor and summer resident of Jamestown, took over as President of the Foundation when Brad passed away.
-The Foundation’s main mission to both provide & promote marine access, marine education, sailing and sailboat racing to people of all ages, abilities, and backgrounds.
-In doing so, CISF aims to develop the next generation of ocean and environmental stewards, as well as bring more people into the sport of sailing.
+Conanicut Island Sailing Foundation (CISF) , a 501 (c) 3 Foundation, was started in 2000 by Bradford N. Swett, a lifelong sailor with a passion for sailing.
+Brad’s daughter, Hannah, an accomplished sailor and resident of Jamestown, took over as President of the Foundation when Brad passed away.
+The Foundation’s mission is to inspire and empower people of all ages, backgrounds and abilities by engaging them with the marine environment of Narragansett Bay through sailing & education.

 Conanicut Island Sailing Foundation would LOVE to have a permanent home at Fort Getty.
 It is an ideal environment for marine education and water access.
 CISF has offered to fundraise to build a facility at Fort Getty from which we can operate year-round.
 To that end, CISF is pursuing a public-private partnership with the Town of Jamestown to create a community sailing and marine education center in Jamestown at Fort Getty.
 Any help and support we can garner is very much appreciated!
 Letters and emails of support can be sent to Meg Myles (CISFSailing@gmail.com), or directly to Jamestown’s Town Council: